What is spousal maintenance in Perth or Australia?

-Many people do not realise that they may have to pay or be entitled to receive payments of spousal maintenance from their former partner.
+Many people do not realize that they may have to pay or be entitled to receive payments of spousal support from their former partner.

-Spousal maintenance is completely separate from child support or child maintenance.
-Whereas child support and child maintenance goes to the support of the children, spousal maintenance goes to the support of the former spouse.
+Spouse maintenance is completely separate from child support or child maintenance.
+Child support and child maintenance are paid for the support of the children.
+Spousal maintenance is paid for the support of the former partner.

-Most are aware of the need to have a financial settlement.
-However, they mistakenly think that this applies only to the need to have a property settlement.
-In the appropriate case, the parties also need to consider whether there should be any arrangement for payment of ongoing spousal maintenance.
+A property settlement relates to the division of the property (as opposed to income) of the parties upon separation.
+Most people are aware of the need to have a financial settlement in Australia after separation.
+However, most people mistakenly think that this applies only to the need to have a property settlement.
+In the appropriate case, the parties also need to consider whether there should be any arrangement for payment of ongoing spousal support.